-Increased access to & participation in high-quality ECE for children ages 0-3
+Increased access to and participation in high-quality ECE for children ages 0-3

-2.1 The Coalition implements activities each year to recruit more people to work with children ages 0-3

-2.2 The percent of children two and under in high-quality child care increases

-2.3 Campaigns/outreach/advocacy about the lack of child care and ECE options for children under 2 are created
+- 2.1 The Coalition implements activities each year to recruit more people to work with children ages 0-3 - 2.2 The percent of children 3 and under in high-quality child care increases - 2.3 Campaigns/outreach/advocacy about the lack of child care and ECE options for children under 3 are created

-- Distribute materials/kits/trainings for professionals and families healthy brain development, SEL and school readiness - Implement an equity-minded approach to develop materials for outreach & trainings - Engage in advocacy efforts to expand child care for children under three - Establish a toy lending library in Southern DAC
+- Distribute materials/kits/trainings for professionals and families healthy brain development, Social Emotional Learning, and school readiness - Implement an equity-minded approach to develop materials for outreach and trainings - Engage in advocacy efforts to expand child care for children under 3 - Establish a toy lending library in Southern DAC

-- # of ECE professionals for children ages 0-3 increases - # of ECE professionals with IMH certificates increases - % of children 2 years old and younger who are funded for free or reduced-priced highquality ECE increases - % of ECE providers offering high-quality child care for children 0-3 increases - # of campaigns/outreach/advocacy about the lack of child care and ECE options for children distributed
+- # of ECE professionals for children ages 0-3 increases - # of ECE professionals with IMH certificates increases - % of children 2 years old and younger who are funded for free or reduced-priced high-quality ECE increases - % of ECE providers offering high-quality child care for children 0-3 increases - # of campaigns/outreach/advocacy about the lack of child care and ECE options for children distributed

-Families with young children feel safe in their communities, schools, and child care centers
+Families with young children feel safe in their communities, schools, and early childhood development centers

-- Guardians advocate for their children's safety, and parents and guardians have resources (e.g., child care courses, CPR for caregivers).
-Children know what a "safe adult" is - ECE educators are implementing classroom strategies that embrace diversity, equity, and inclusion.
+- Guardians advocate for their children's safety, and parents and guardians have resources (e.g., child care courses, CPR for caregivers). - ECE professionals are implementing classroom strategies that embrace diversity, equity, and inclusion.
 Students feel a sense of belonging

-- Guardians and children know how to advocate for their children's safety/their safety - Quality staff and faculty trained in DEI.
-Teachers and staff trained on culturally and linguistically relevant pedagogy.
+- Families know how to advocate for their children's safety/their own safety - Quality staff and faculty trained in DEI.
+Teachers and staff trained on culturally and linguistically sustaining pedagogy.
 Students are screened for learning delays or differences, teacher/staff are trained in neurodiversity.
 Schoolcommunity partnerships developed to foster DEI